• Skip to primary navigation

 The equipment I use has been acquired over time.
 Some was bought new, others through careful shopping on Craigslist.
 Renting equipment is a great way to get to know what kinds of camera and/or lenses will fit your budget and photography needs.
 Local camera shops are excellent resources for equipment expertise.
 If you are in the greater Seattle area, Kenmore Camera is my go to store for equipment and support.

 I shoot in 100% natural light and all my images are captured in RAW.
-I shoot in natural light due my limited in-home work space.
 Shooting in RAW helps me bring out the best in each photo when editing.
+I used to shoot in natural light when my workspace accommodated this; however, most recently, I started to use artificial light.
+I use two continuous light soft boxes for stills using my DSLR while also simultaneously shooting Instagram reels with iPhone.

 I also shoot with a Canon 35mm f/1.4 L for most of my overhead shots.
 I chose the 35mm because I wanted another fast prime lens since I shoot indoors mostly and in natural light, that would capture a wider area, and one that I could also use for landscape photography.